 There is nothing more comforting than a brownie.
 This brownie is grain free and nutrient dense but still a little bit decadent with the added dark chocolate and butter.
 So it’s definitely still a sometimes food!
 Feel free to replace the macadamia nuts with walnuts or any other crunchy nut.

 - Easy Difficulty

 - 100g dark chocolate (70% or more is best)

 - ½ cup coconut palm sugar

 - 2 tbs cacao powder

 - 125g fresh raspberries + extra 50g for decoration

 - 100g macadamia nuts

-- Step 3 Add the eggs and coconut palm sugar to a bowl and whisk together until the eggs are pale and fluffy.
+- Add the eggs and coconut palm sugar to a bowl and whisk together until the eggs are pale and fluffy.
 Add the almond meal and cacao powder, and gently fold this together.
 Then add the melted chocolate mixture along with 125g of raspberries and macadamia nuts, and gently mix together.
 Pour the brownie batter into the greased tin and bake in the oven for 30 minutes.
 I like my brownie with a gooey centre, so 30 minutes is perfect.
 But if you like yours firmer than bake the brownie for 40 minutes.

-- Step 4 Remove from the oven, allow to cool and top with a dusting of cacao powder and some more fresh raspberries.
+- Remove from the oven, allow to cool and top with a dusting of cacao powder and some more fresh raspberries.
 Allow the brownie to cool completely before slicing as otherwise it will be very crumbly.